-- Imagine Spot: Larry has one every single time the Knights are coming at him to score a goal, he keeps envisioning them as various different kinds of "bad guys", including actual knights, terminators, vikings, pirates, and even zombies (funnily enough, each of these appear to be the teams' actual names).
+- Imagine Spot: Larry has one every single time opponents come at him to score a goal, he keeps envisioning them as various different kinds of "bad guys", including actual knights, terminators, vikings, pirates, and even zombies (funnily enough, each of these appear to be the teams' actual names).
 Finally, after a pep-talk from Sheriff Tom and his dad, who encourage him to "be part of the nightmare", he manages to get Jay Hoffer, Jr. during the penalty shootout at the final, to experience once as he sees Larry as a combination of all the previous baddies.

 - Jerkass: Jay Hoffer.

 - Jerk Jock: Just about all of the Knights.